 Capital Sigma Symbol

-The capital Greek letter Sigma (Σ), also known as the summation symbol, is used in algebra to represent the summation operator.
+The capital Greek letter Σ (Sigma) is used in algebra to represent the summation operator.

 The capital letter Sigma Σ represents the summation operation in mathematics, often called sum for short.
 A sum has three parts: an initial value, an end value, and the expression being summed.
 The summation starts at the initial value and iterates, adding one to the value for each iteration, stopping when the value reaches the end value.